Learn more about the subjects available below.

 No

-Technologies such as 3D printing, electronics, systems and control, laser cutting will be incorporated in this course.
+Technologies such as 3D printing, systems and control, laser cutting will be incorporated in this course.
 A strong emphasis is placed on the safety use of equipment and machinery.

 ASSESSMENT